resilience: The ability to see things calmly

 The result sounds good to anyone who would like to be more resilient and therefore more successful: people in professional life can obviously train their resilience to psychological stress.

 The harder, the more successful?

 As an employee, you can significantly better prevent burnout symptoms and psychosomatic complaints of any kind.
 And also employee losses and the risks of chronic occupational diseases can be significantly reduced.

 How a person is psychically resistant can also decide whether and how much professional success he has.
 The study also shows that executives often have a higher level of resilience than employees, as the study shows.

 This sounds a bit too positivistic and reminds me of neurolinguistic programming: I only practice my resilience long enough, then I will succeed already?

-It's not that easy in my opinion.
-And vice versa, anyone who is unsuccessful has to complain that they simply did not practice enough.
-So beware with such statements, one should not expect too much from "positive thinking".
+In my opinion, it's not that simple.
+And vice versa, everyone who is not successful has to reproach himself for not having practiced enough.
+So be careful with such statements, one shouldn't expect too much from “positive thinking”.

 The more resistant, the more emotionally stable

 After all: Employees with a high level of mental resilience, also called resilience, are obviously characterized by various factors: they do their work more conscientiously, get on better with other people and are more curious.